neothink-dao/neothink.io/docs/STRATEGIC-VALUE.md

 - **Choose a single platform**: Enjoy a focused experience on just Ascenders, Neothinkers, or Immortals
 - **Explore multiple platforms**: Discover related content across platforms with no pressure to upgrade
-- **Become multi-platform users**: Unlock "Superachiever" status by subscribing to all three platforms
+- **Become Superachievers**: Unlock special status by subscribing to all three platforms
 - **Shift between platforms**: As interests evolve, easily transition focus without losing their identity

 Our unified approach respects that each platform has a distinct value proposition, while making it easier for those who want to engage across multiple platforms.